Blowing from a gun: Before 1857

 In March 1764, a subedar (native officer) secretly planned to persuade the men under his command to defect to an enemy force; his plan was discovered, and he was court-martialed and blown from a gun in front of his troops.
 In September the same year, major Hector Munro executed 24 or 25 "ring leaders" who caused a battalion to desert (the desertion being on account of "lack of rewards", "scarcity of provisions" and problems with climate and disease).
 Approving of the execution, one commenter said: "no disposition to mutiny was thenceforth manifested".
 In 1775, Muctoom Sahib, the Commandant of the 9th Native Battalion in the Madras Army, refused orders to embark on a transport ship for Bombay.
-Sahib also persuaded the men under his command to refuse to embark; he was subsequently arrested and charged with exciting the men under his command to mutiny.
+Sahib also persuaded the men under his command to refuse to embark; he was subsequently arrested and charged with inciting the men under his command to mutiny.
 In February 1775, Sahib was court-martialled and found guilty; the court sentenced him to be blown from a gun in the presence of the battalion.
 Afterwards, the men previously under his command quietly embarked for Bombay while the rank of "Commandant" was abolished in the Madras Army.
 In 1782, mutinies broke out in Bardhaman and Barrackpore.
 Three mutineers were sentenced to death by the court in Bardhaman, two of them to be blown from a gun, the last to be hanged.
 In the Barrackpore trials, four of the five on trial were sentenced to be blown from a gun, while the last was to receive a thousand lashes and "to be drummed out of the cantonments with a rope around his neck".
 During the Third Anglo-Mysore War (1789–1792), six regiments mutinied over arrears of pay and placed their officers under confinement.
 When order was restored, two of the most active mutineers were blown from guns.
 Not only mutineers were blown from guns, but also soldiers found guilty of desertion, as is shown from a few cases in 1781 and 1783.